 Our past, present and future.

 The Foundation is governed by a volunteer Board of 12 Directors elected by community Members of the Foundation.
 The Board meets monthly and convenes an Annual General Meeting of the Members.
 The Officers of the Foundation Board are elected by the Directors from among the Board Members.

 Tom Tworzyanski is a retired business professional with twenty-seven years of experience with the Provincial Government.
 Tom also has twelve years of experience in the private sector as a business development, marketing and staffing consultant.
 Tom has been a Foundation Board member since 2009.
 Tom is the current Chair of Fundraising and has held that role since joining the Foundation.

 Lealand is a CPA – CGA and has been involved in municipal Finance for over 20 years, the majority of that time has been in a Treasurer role currently with the County of Simcoe.
 The responsibilities include development of annual budgets and long term financial plans, with significant project reporting.
 Recent volunteer work was as the Treasurer for the International Plowing Match that was held last fall in Essa Township.

 David retired as a Partner and as the Co-Chair of the International Business Transactions Group in one of Canada’s largest law firms, Miller Thomson LLP, in 2013.
-His legal career spanned four decades mainly advising on business transactions and corporate and commercial matters with a major emphasis on international transactions and legal issues.
+His law career spanned four decades advising on business transactions, corporate and commercial matters with an emphasis on international transactions and legal issues.
 David was qualified as a lawyer in England, Wales and Hong Kong in addition to Ontario, and continues to act as a corporate director.
 During his undergraduate years he was also trained as a naval officer in the University Naval Training Divisions.